Nikolay Tatischev: Military service

 After crossing the Balkans, Tatishchev reached Adrianople and from there went to the Aegean Sea at Alexandroupolis.
 Then he carried out a reconnaissance along the seashore to Gallipoli.

 On January 1, 1878, for the difference in cases against the Turks, Tatishchev was promoted to major general with admission to the Suite and appointment from March 1 to the disposal of the Commander-in-Chief of the acting army, Grand Duke Nikolai Nikolaevich the Elder.
 In January–February, he temporarily commanded the 1st Brigade of the 3rd Infantry Division.
-On March 17, 1878, he was awarded a golden saber with the inscription "For courage."
+On March 17, 1878, he was awarded a golden saber with the inscription "For courage".
 For Plevna, on June 3, 1879, he was awarded the Order of St. Stanislav 1st degree with swords.

 On April 30, 1878, Tatishchev was appointed commander of the 2nd Brigade of the 32nd Infantry Division (Russian Empire), but on June 30, due to his illness, he was expelled from the post of brigade commander, leaving His Majesty in the retinue.
 Tatishchev remained without a post until April 28, 1881, when he was given command of the 2nd Brigade of the 1st Grenadier Division (Russian Empire).

 On August 30, 1890, Tatishchev was promoted to lieutenant general and appointed head of the 29th Infantry Division, and on January 17, 1896, he received the rank of general from infantry and resigned.

-He died on September 16, 1907.
+He died on September 16, 1907, aged 78.